SCcagg5/DialogFlowSentimentAnalyser/README.md

 {
   "sentence" : "*YOUR TEXT*",
   "lang": "YOUR_LANG", // ["fr", "en"]
   "token": "USER'S TOKEN" //if NULL the app return a new one }
 ```

+Warning: * the token params is changed every new call
+         * the first part (before the `_`) should'nt change, if it change report bug

 ### Launching the App: